-- · Liabilities in respect of Seamen
+- · liabilities in respect of crew members

-- · Liabilities arising from Collisions
+- · liabilities arising from collisions

-- · Damage to Property
+- damage to property

-- Pollution
+- pollution

-- Removal of Wreck
+- removal of wreck

-- Responsibilities in Respect of Cargo
+- responsibilities in respect of cargo

-- Fines
+- fines.

-During the loading of steel coils onto the Entered Ship the luffing wire of the Ship's crane breaks and the crane's jib crashes to the deck, injuring a supercargo and causing the cargo to be lost over the side.
-It is found that the Ship's crane had been in good working order but that the weight of the steel coil exceeded the Safe Working Load of the crane, causing it to collapse.
+During the loading of steel coils onto the entered ship the luffing wire of the ship's crane breaks and the crane's jib crashes to the deck, injuring a supercargo and causing the cargo to be lost over the side.
+It is found that the ship's crane had been in good working order but that the weight of the steel coil exceeded the safe working load of the crane, causing it to collapse.

-P&I insurance will cover the Charterer Member for liability in respect of:
+P&I insurance will cover the charterer Member for liability in respect of:

 - personal injury to the supercargo

 - costs incurred in removing the steel coil from the water

-- damage to or loss of the cargo
+- damage to or loss of the cargo.